ramantehlan/blog/content/post/2020/gsoc/progress-report-1.md

 <img src="https://user-images.githubusercontent.com/29037312/84971664-da7bfe00-b13a-11ea-8b2c-f019f9bcaf87.jpg">

 <p style="text-align: justify;">
 Building an application is like building a ship.
-At various stages, you have to wear different hats of diverse perspectives to understand what goes where and next and plan accordingly.
+At various stages, you have to wear different hats of diverse perspectives to understand what goes where next and plan accordingly.
 At one point, you are thinking about the engine(algorithm), and at another, you are thinking about the design.
 You have to consider every small detail, to keep the boat afloat amidst storms of technical crises and bugs along with taking care of the fact that every passenger is provided with their own safety kits, here pointing towards the accessibility factor.
 </p>

 <p style="text-align: justify;">